mycodebase-1/aks-app-product-service/readme.md

 To use the app using CosmodDB database, checkout the cosmosdb branch from this repo.

 ## Pre requisite:
- - Create a new Service Connection in Devops pipeline.
-Name it - aks-sc
+ - Ensure the Kubernetes service connection is created for pipeline.
+ - Ensure the ACR service connection is created for pipeline.
  - Infrastructure pipelines are created

 ## Execute the pipeline in Azure DevOps